TeamHypersomnia/Hypersomnia/README.md

 If you are on Windows, resultant ```.sln``` and ```.vcxproj``` files should appear in the ```build/``` directory.
 Open ```Hypersomnia.sln``` file, select **Release** configuration and hit **F7** to build the game.

-As it currently stands, the game is known to build successfully only with Visual Studio 2017 under Win32.
+As it currently stands, the game is known to build successfully only with Visual Studio 2017 **Preview** under Windows systems.
 Compilers from Visual Studio 2015 do not support some of the C++ language features.

 # Contributing